-We are developing a new "Supplier Code of Conduct" that draws together the operating standards and ethical expectations to be met by any supplier that work with us into one document.
-This encompasses their obligations in relation to managing modern slavery risk and will be provided to all suppliers as part of any formal tender or contract renewal process as well as being available to all current suppliers through our supplier portal.
+We have developed a new "Supplier Code of Conduct" that draws together the operating standards and ethical expectations to be met by any supplier that work with us into one document.
+The Code of Conduct includes a supplier's obligations in relation to eliminating modern slavery and will be provided to all suppliers as part of any formal tender or contract renewal process as well as being available to all current suppliers through our supplier portal.
+This will be reviewed again in 2022.